Bella5968/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the content of both the /etc/passwd and /etc/hosts files.
 ## 4-lastlines
 This script displays the last 10 lines of the /etc/passwd file.
+## 5-firstlines
+This script displays the first 10 lines of the /etc/passwd file.